BuzzFeed Case Study: The Buzzfeed Story (beyond cute cats and memes)

 But, why did this media brand decide to diversify?

 One of the reasons, besides reinventing themselves, is that they aren’t really meeting their ad revenue targets from Facebook etc. Peretti has even expressed his disappointment and took a dig at Facebook and Google in one of the interviews with Recode.
 According to him, Facebook and Google have distorted the media ecosystem by hoovering up most of the digital ad revenue and putting “high-quality creators at a financial disadvantage”.
 Watch the whole video below.

 Riding the Wave of Viral Quizzes

 Remember the What City Should You Actually Live In quiz?
-As of today, it sits at 41.6 million views, and counting.
+As of today, it sits at 41.6 million views and counting.
 Such is the craze for quizzes.
 We still have our Facebook feeds plastered with them.
 Wonder why?
 That’s because BuzzFeed quizzes evoke all sorts of emotions, are fun and always about “YOU”.
-Even if the results may lack depth or are considered frivolous, people still take them because they still believe in the ‘unexpected’ aspect of results.
+Even if the results may lack depth or considered frivolous, people still take them because they still believe in the ‘unexpected’ aspect of results.

 Pro Tip: Perhaps, you too want to create BuzzFeed-like quizzes, but are missing the mark?
 Don’t worry.
 We’ve got you covered with this super detailed guide.

 How about Launching with BuzzFeed?

 BuzzFeed has come a long way.
 They have their massive fan following (650 million global audiences, 9 billion content views) that they can leverage and give upcoming brands the exposure they can benefit from.
 And, this is exactly what led to Launch with BuzzFeed.